-Presenter: Jennifer Stanchfield
+Presenter: Jennifer Stanchfield, MS

-October 1, 2021 from 8:30 am to 2:30 pm
+The program runs from 8:30 am to 3:00 pm

-Registration fee includes a copy of Jen’s Inspired Educator, Inspired Learner: Inspired Educator, Inspired Learner: Experiential, Brain-Based Activities and Strategies to Engage, Motivate, Build Community and Create Lasting Lessons book.
+The registration fee includes a copy of Jen’s Inspired Educator, Inspired Learner: Inspired Educator, Inspired Learner: Experiential, Brain-Based Activities and Strategies to Engage, Motivate, Build Community and Create Lasting Lessons book.

 We will explore: